Caesars Entertainment Inc. (CZR) upgraded Issued by Wall Street Gurus

 Barclays gave a rating of “Overweight” to CZR, setting the target price at $56 in the report published on June 29th of the current year.

-Volatility was left at 4.61%, however, over the last 30 days, the volatility rate increased by 4.92%, as shares surge +1.19% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.22% upper at present.
+Volatility was left at 5.47%, however, over the last 30 days, the volatility rate increased by 7.82%, as shares sank -24.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.06% lower at present.

 Insider Trading